 Another popular theory is that NDEs have nothing to do with death at all, but are memories of birth.
 A baby being born leaves the womb to travel down a tunnel towards a light, and what waits for it in the light is usually a great deal of love and warmth.
 What happens at the point of death is only a stored memory of what happened when life began.
 Yet again there are a lot of points that don’t match: a baby being born does not exactly float at high speed down a tunnel, but is buffeted along with difficulty by its mother’s contractions.
 And how does this model explain the meeting with friends and relatives who have died?
 The “Being of Light” is supposed to be the midwife or the doctor who rules the delivery room – but many babies are born without a midwife or doctor present, or perhaps with many people present.
 On a purely practical level, a baby’s nervous system is not sufficiently developed to allow it to assimilate and store memories of the birth process.

-Those who argue this theory say that the feelings of peace and bliss are a memory of the peace of the womb when all physical needs were met by the mother and there were no stresses and strains.
+Those who support this theory say that the feelings of peace and bliss are a memory of the peace of the womb when all physical needs were met by the mother and there were no stresses and strains.
 Why should this be any more likely than the feelings of peace and bliss are relief from the pain of illness and injury at the point of death?
 However, being born is often not a pleasant experience for babies which leaves them crying as if in agony.
 In contrast, NDEs are more often described as the most pleasurable experience a person can have.
 The birth process is not pleasant.

 9. The Afterlife Hypothesis